 New Masset Library: Open Now!

-We are thrilled to announce that the official opening celebration of the Masset Library and Haida Language Immersion Lab will take place on Saturday, September 13.
+We are thrilled to announce that the Masset Library and Haida Language Immersion Lab is now open!

 - Architectural elements that honor Haida culture, such as timber beams, vertical cedar siding, and a roof pitch inspired by traditional designs.